TASTY TAINTED AND TOXIC

 Recently I was asked by a pet parent if I know which wild mushrooms are poisonous to dogs.
 My first thought was that unlike onions and chocolate which are toxic to dogs but not humans, toxic mushrooms are poisonous no matter who consumes them.
 But which mushrooms are the toxic ones?

-Assuming these odds are the same for our canine family, I conclude that any wild mushroom should be considered toxic, as it is extremely difficult to identify one from the other, and too risky to take that chance.
+Assuming these odds are the same for our canine family, I consider any wild mushroom toxic for safety’s sake, as it is extremely difficult to identify one from the other and too risky to take that chance.

 Leave a Reply